 \subsection{Minimax Stress Testing and Least-Favorable Distributions}

 Minimax stress testing treats reliability as performance against an adversary.
-The idea traces to von Neumann’s zero-sum games \citep{vonNeumann1944} and enters OR through robust optimization and robust control, which convert worst-case logic into tractable prescriptions under structured uncertainty \citep{BenTalNemirovski2002Robust}.
-Distributionally robust optimization (DRO) sharpens the same stance by placing ambiguity directly on the data-generating process, often through moment sets, $\phi$-divergences, or Wasserstein neighborhoods \citep{Rahimian2019}.
-This tradition is not a slogan.
-It provides a calibration problem: which stress classes are credible, and how much probability mass should represent misspecification?
+The idea traces to von Neumann's zero-sum games \citep{vonNeumann1944} and enters OR through robust optimization and robust control, converting worst-case logic into tractable prescriptions \citep{BenTalNemirovski2002Robust}.
+Distributionally robust optimization (DRO) places ambiguity on the data-generating process, often through moment sets, $\phi$-divergences, or Wasserstein neighborhoods \citep{Rahimian2019}.
+This provides a calibration problem: which stress classes are credible, and how much probability mass should represent misspecification?

-Two implications are central for assured autonomy.
+Two implications are central.
 First, robustness targets more than overt attacks.
-Operational disasters concentrate in rare, correlated, and cascading regimes that dominate social cost.
-High-reliability organizations institutionalize this stance through a sustained ``preoccupation with failure'' \citep{weick2015}.
-Grid operators formalize it with contingency standards; aviation relies on certification culture; hospitals operationalize it through escalation protocols.
+Operational disasters concentrate in rare, correlated, cascading regimes that dominate social cost.
+High-reliability organizations institutionalize a sustained ``preoccupation with failure'' \citep{weick2015}.
+Grid operators formalize it with contingency standards; aviation relies on certification culture; hospitals operationalize escalation protocols.
 Across domains, expected performance is a weak standard.
-The operational standard is avoidance of catastrophic modes within defined stress classes.
+The operational standard is avoiding catastrophic modes within defined stress classes.